MicrosoftDocs/power-automate-docs/articles/minit/general-information.md

 ---
 title: Tips and examples (preview)
-description: Get tips on how to define a metric formula, reference an attribute name, and more in the minit desktop application in process advisor.
+description: Get tips on how to define a metric formula, reference an attribute name, and more in the Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual